keirstaple/community-art-project/README.md

 ## Known Bugs

 * When going from index route to project-detail route, app does not scroll to the top.
+* When we deploy, the Google Maps API doesn't seem to grab the coordinates from the database like it does during development.
+This is something we want to fix.

 ## Installation